-Developed by search engine giant Google, QUIC is a new protocol to make the internet not only faster but also more reliable and secure.
-However, considering that it’s still experimental, should you use the protocol?
+Developed by search engine giant Google, QUIC is a new protocol that makes the internet faster and more reliable and secure.

-Find out that and more about below:
+Find out that and more about it below:

 What is the QUIC protocol?